Abhishank005/SRGAN-Based-Video-Enhancement-using-Single-Image-Super-Resolution/README.md

 ## STEP-4
-To perform video enhancement ,the input video should be converted into frames and the model can be used to obtain super resolved frames.This can be done using  python codes given below.
+To perform video enhancement,the input video should be converted into frames and the model can be used to obtain super resolved frames.This can be done using python codes given below.

 ```python
 # Importing all necessary libraries